sarah-antillia/BUS-BRA-ImageMask-Dataset/README.md

 <br>
 <br>

-You can download the latest modified dataset from the google drive
+You can download the latest dataset from the google drive
 <a href="https://drive.google.com/file/d/1SafNtMgHlr_0fludiIxpaRNqwA7muQKr/view?usp=sharing">
 BUS-BRA-ImageMask-Dataset.zip</a>.